“I’m the chief infotainment officer for General Motors, and I’m full of self-loathing because I hate the word infotainment.”

 The million dollar question, then, is can Google and Apple help?
 Are CarPlay and Android Auto that much better?
 The interfaces seem familiar, a solution to the problem of today’s wonky systems.

 Presently, Android Auto feels stripped down in terms of core functionality, and it has some bugs, but I will say it has a decent selection of apps right off the bat.
 At any rate, the system is totally worth getting into, if only to ditch the kludgy system your car came with.
 Plus, it’s bound to get better over time thanks to future updates.
-Even if it isn’t perfect, Android Auto is going to stick around, so you might as well get hip to it now.
+Even if it isn’t perfect,

 It was hard work to get them to where they are today, Abram said.